clayallsopp/relay-101/README.md

 $ npm install react@0.14.0-rc1 react-dom@0.14.0-rc1 --save
 ```

 Note that we have very specific version requirements.
-Back in index.js, remote our old alert and start by defining an Item component:
+Back in index.js, remove our old alert and start by defining an Item component:

 ```
 // inside index.js